riscv-steel/riscv-steel/README.md

 - [x] Production-ready
 - [x] Single source file written in human-readable Verilog

-### Uses

-RISC-V Steel is designed to be easily integrated into microcontroller, embedded systems and system-on-chip designs.

 ### Documentation

 **Steel** has gone through significant changes recently, making the old docs obsolete. **New docs will be available soon.**